-- 5.6 The WHO document assumes that attenuation of external to internal noise levels provided by a window partially open for ventilation is up to 15dB, which relates to allowable external levels of 55dBLAeq outside habitable rooms during the daytime, and 45dBLAeq and 60dBLAmax during the night-time, in order to use partially opened windows for ventilation. - 5.7 A comparison between these allowable external noise levels and those presented in Table 2, indicate that the required internal noise levels would only be achieved with windows closed for ventilation purposes, with the exception of those bedrooms which overlook the internal courtyard. - 5.8 As identified above, it is understood that LCC generally require that habitable rooms in residential developments within Liverpool city centre should be provided with a minimum glazing of 10/TC/6 and mechanical ventilation. - 5.9 However, calculations based on the determined external noise levels, the area of the windows and room dimensions presented on the provided drawings, indicate that the internal noise levels would comply with BS8233 and WHO requirements on all elevations of the development with a less onerous specification. - 5.10 The required glazing specification to meet the requirements of BS8233 and WHO have been calculated for each elevation, and is presented in Table 3, below.
-Example glazing build ups to achieve the required sound insulation performances are presented in Table 4, below.

-5.11 In relation to the ventilation strategy, as stated LCC require that all habitable rooms in properties in the city centre are mechanically ventilated.
+- 5.8 The WHO document assumes that attenuation of external to internal noise levels provided by a window partially open for ventilation is up to 15dB, which relates to allowable external levels of 55dBLAeq outside habitable rooms during the daytime, and 45dBLAeq and 60dBLAmax during the night-time, in order to use partially opened windows for ventilation. - 5.9 A comparison between these allowable external noise levels and those presented in Table 2 indicates that the required internal noise levels would only be achieved with windows closed for ventilation purposes, with the exception of those living rooms and bedrooms which overlook the internal courtyard. - 5.10 Calculations have been undertaken to determine the required glazing and ventilation to meet the required internal noise levels presented in Section 4 depending on the noise source. - 5.11 The calculations have been based on the measured external noise levels, the area of the windows and room dimensions presented on the provided drawings, and the required glazing and ventilation sound insulation specification for each elevation are presented in Table 3, below. - 5.12 Example glazing build ups to achieve the required sound insulation performances are also presented in Table 4, below. - 5.13 In relation to the ventilation strategy, as stated LCC require that all habitable rooms in properties in the city centre are mechanically ventilated.
 The calculations indicate that in some areas ventilation could be provided by systems which include openings in the external envelope.
-The required sound insulation performance of the openings is presented in Table 3, below.
+This needs to be agreed with LCC.